-When we repent to God and believe in the Lord Jesus Christ as our Savior, some wonderful things happen to us.
+When we repent and receive the Lord Jesus Christ as our Savior, some wonderful things happen to us.
 We are forgiven of all our sins and delivered from God’s condemnation and eternal punishment.
 As a result, for the first time in our lives we have untold happiness and peace.
 We can’t help but love the Lord Jesus who died for us on the cross.

 Forgiven, delivered, and born again

 What do the words born again mean?
-Some think it’s a figure of speech, like the saying turn over a new leaf, meaning you set out to be a better person.
-But being born again is more profound than that.
-According to the Bible, born again isn’t a metaphor for having a new beginning.
-It’s an actual birth, spiritually, with God’s life.
+Some think it’s a figure of speech, like the saying turn over a new leaf, meaning you resolve to be a better person.
+But it’s more profound than that.
+According to the Bible, being born again isn’t a metaphor for having a new beginning.
+It’s an actual spiritual birth: we are reborn with the life of God.

 Why do we need to be born again?

-Since we’re forgiven, isn’t that enough?
+Since our sins are forgiven, isn’t that enough?
 Why do we need to be born again?

-We were born with the physical life of our parents, and through them, we have our human life.
+We were born with the physical, human life, which we received from our parents.
 But God wants us to have His divine life in addition to our human life.
-We obtain His divine life by believing in Christ and being reborn with the divine life of God.
+We are reborn with the divine life of God by believing in Christ.

 Regardless of whether we’re a good person living the most moral life, quite the opposite, or somewhere in between, every one of us needs to be reborn spiritually to have the divine life of God.